yagosys/202301/demo/gke/cfos_multus/doc/README.md

 - create demo application deployment

-we use annotation *k8s.v1.cni.cncf.io/networks: '[ { "name": "" } ]'* to config to POD for secondary interface and custom route entry. we did not touch pod default route, instead we only insert custom route that we are interested. so for destination, the next hop will be cFOS. cFOS will inspect traffic for those traffic. when POD attach to **, it will obtain *, , *  route point to cFOS for inspection in this demo.
+we use annotation *k8s.v1.cni.cncf.io/networks: '[ { "name": "cfosapp" } ]'* to config to POD for secondary interface and custom route entry. we did not touch pod default route, instead we only insert custom route that we are interested. so for destination, the next hop will be cFOS. cFOS will inspect traffic for those traffic. when POD attach to *cfosapp*, it will obtain *, , { "dst": "1.1.1.1/32", "gw": "10.1.200.252"}*  route point to cFOS for inspection in this demo.

 - paste below command to create application deployment